-Heavy vehicles such as trucks and buses cause the most spray but even a small family sized car travelling at a normal speed can produce enough spray to cause a hazard.
+Heavy vehicles such as trucks and buses cause the most spray, but even a family-sized car travelling at normal speeds can produce enough spray to cause a hazard.

 Be extra carefully after a bout of rain has ended, when your wipers are off but when there is still water on the road.
-If spray hit your windscreen in such circumstances then you will be effectively blinded until you have switch on your wipers and they have cleared your windscreen.
+If spray hits your windscreen in such circumstances, then you will be effectively blinded until you have switched on your wipers and they have cleared your windscreen.

-To keep spray to a minimum, create a good distance between you and any vehicle that you follow.
-If you see a heavy vehicle coming towards you then switch the wipers to full speed in readiness of a large quantity of water hitting your windscreen.
+To keep spray to a minimum, create a good distance between you and any vehicle you are following.
+If you see a heavy vehicle coming towards you, then switch the wipers to full speed in readiness for a large quantity of water hitting your windscreen.

-In heavy or persistent rain, as the rain pools on the surface of the road aquaplaning can become a serious risk.
-Aquaplaning is when the tyres surf the pooled water and in doing so lose contact with the road.
-This results in a loss of traction between tyres and road.
-You can tell this is happening if, when driving in the wet, your steering suddenly appears to be very light.
+In heavy or persistent rain, as the rain pools on the surface of the road, aquaplaning can become a serious risk.
+Aquaplaning is when tyres surf the pooled water and lose contact with the road resulting in a loss of traction between tyres and the road.
+You can tell you are aquaplaning when your steering suddenly appears to become very light.

 The way out of an aquaplane is to gently release the accelerator.
 This slows your car allowing the tyres to regain traction with the road.

-Whilst aquaplaning never brake and avoid trying to steer.
-If you do you will be in danger of losing control of your car.
+When aquaplaning, never brake and avoid trying to steer.
+If you do, you will be in danger of losing control of your car.

 Water on the road is not enough to cause a car to aquaplane.
-If you are travelling at an appropriate speed i.e. not too fast then you are unlikely aquaplane.
+If you are travelling at an appropriate speed, i.e. not too fast, you are unlikely to aquaplane.